 Being community minded people, the needs of our youthful population were considered and led to the creation of the“Confederation of Intergalactically Talented Youth!”
 But as Star Trek lost it’s popularity (with some) the name was changed to “For Youth Opportunities Unlimited” and now is known simply as the “CTH Youth Theatre”.
 A School Show is presented each year cast with all youth and performed for groups of school children during the week and to the community on the weekend.
 And what would summer be without Theatre Camp for all ages including a Summer Stock program for HS and College aged youth and young adults!

 The Community Theatre of Howell conducts fund raising events each year in an attempt to keep the cost to participate in a performance and to attend performances in check.
-We park cars at the BalloonFest, we pass out registration material at community runs, we have a Holiday Market, we host a special Christmas show.
+We park cars at the BalloonFest, we pass out registration material at community runs, and we have a Holiday Market.
 Basically, we do whatever it takes to keep the lights on and our patrons coming in the door.